Azure/Industrial-IoT/docs/howto-deploy-dependencies.md

 ## Prerequisites

-> [!NOTE]
-> Note: Due the dependency on the AzureRM module, deployment currently is only supported on Windows.
-We will add support for Linux soon.

 1. Make sure you have PowerShell and [Az PowerShell](https://docs.microsoft.com/en-us/powershell/azure/install-az-ps) extensions installed.
 If not, first install PowerShell, then open PowerShell as Administrator and run

    ```powershell